ansible/awx/docs/prompting.md

 if `ask_variables_on_launch` is true, users can provide any variables in extra_vars.

-Prompting enablement for several types of credentials is controlled by a single field.
+_(supported, but deprecated)_ Prompting enablement for several types of credentials is controlled by a single field.
 On launch, multiple types of credentials can be provided in their respective fields inside of `credential`, `vault_credential`, and `extra_credentials`.
 Providing credentials that require password input from the user on launch is allowed, and the password must be provided along-side the credential, of course.

-If the job is being spawned using a saved launch configuration, however, all non-machine credential types are managed by a many-to-many relationship called `credentials` relative to the launch configuration object.
+If the job is being spawned using a saved launch configuration, all credential types are managed by a many-to-many relationship called `credentials` relative to the launch configuration object.
-When the job is spawned, the credentials in that relationship will be sorted into the job's many-to-many credential fields according to their type (cloud vs. vault).
+The credentials in this relationship will either add to the job template's credential list, or replace a credential in the job template's list if it is the same type.

 ### Manual use of Prompts